 The University of North Florida Police Department is responsible for maintaining the peace and enforcing laws within the campus of the University of North Florida.
-The University Police Department (UPD) will assist in the development of a security plan and/or the deployment of security personnel for any group requesting such.
-The UPD may recommend the cancelation of an event if adequate preparations are not made for the safety and security of the attendees and our students, faculty, and staff.
+The UPD may recommend the cancellation of an event if adequate preparations are not made for the safety and security of the attendees and our students, faculty, and staff.

-UPD Philosophy – the UPD are dedicated to providing the highest level of professional law enforcement and public safety services to our community.
+UPD Philosophy – The UPD is dedicated to providing the highest level of professional law enforcement and public safety services to our community.
 We are committed to the community’s needs and we strive to meet or exceed them.
-We hope to assist in providing an environment that enables full participation in the educational environment by all members of our community.
-We provide that assistance through consultation, supervision, education, and enforcement.
+We do that through consultation, supervision, education, and enforcement.
 We seek and encourage a cooperative effort with our community.

 Authority – All events on the campus are governed by State Law, Florida Administrative Codes, Municipal Ordinance, University Regulations and Residence Life Policies.
-This document outlines the UPD procedures to be used to determine the proper level of security for any campus event.
 The UPD’s Police Officers are fully sworn law enforcement officers under Florida Law.
 They are responsible for enforcement of all laws and ordinances of the jurisdiction.
 They will also assist in the enforcement of University Regulations and rules to the extent allowable under Florida Law.

-Arranging Security – Any group, club, individual or entity requiring security services may contact Lieutenant Mike Gwynes at (904) 620-2393 to arrange an appointment.
+Arranging Security – Any group, club, individual or entity requiring security services may contact Deputy Chief Bill Strudel at (904) 620-2378 to arrange an appointment.
 A Special Event Request Form should be completed before the meeting.
-If a meeting is not arranged the forms will come to the Lieutenant who will make recommendations concerning appropriate security staffing.
+If a meeting is not arranged the forms will come to the Deputy Chief who will make recommendations concerning appropriate security staffing.
 The recommendations are based on several criteria including: expected attendance, advertising off campus, the location of the event, presence of alcohol, history of the event, other campus events during the same time frame and the time/duration of the event.

 The senior officer working a special event will be designated as the Officer in Charge (OIC).
-They are responsible for assigning and supervising all officers and safety rangers working an event, maintaining a liaison with the sponsor or site leader, supervising all police activities and responses associated with the event and ensuring the safety of all event attendees and the campus community.
+They are responsible for assigning and supervising all officers and safety rangers working an event, maintaining a liaison with the sponsor or site leader, and ensuring the safety of all event attendees and the campus community.
 The senior officer is responsible to on-duty supervisors of a higher rank.
 If an Event Leader disagrees with the decisions or actions of the OIC they are able to resolve the matter by direct consultation with the on-duty supervisor or watch commander either by requesting them through the OIC or calling UPD at (904) 620-2800.

 Police Officer Duties – Officers are responsible for maintaining peace and security for the event.
 The OIC will assign specific areas of responsibility and will supervise the attention to their duties.
 In general, officers will remain mobile without interfering with the normal safe operation of the event.
-If disturbances occur officers will take the action necessary to maintain a safe environment and resolve the conflict.
+If disturbances occur officers will take the action necessary to resolve the conflict.
 The UPD has a zero tolerance policy for underage drinking and drug use on campus.
-All enforcement actions by officers will be documented on an After Action Report completed by the OIC after the event.
-Officers will complete all necessary reports to document significant incidents and crimes occurring during an event.

 Event Leader – The event sponsor must identify a single person to be in charge of the group’s responsibilities and act as the sponsor group supervisor.
 This person will be the point of contact for the senior officer and must supervise all event activities.